corstian/digital-garden/_blog/2025/Analytics and telemetry in context of the GDPR.md

 The regulatory text can be found [here](https://eur-lex.europa.eu/eli/reg/2016/679/oj).

+This post acts

 ## Definitions
-Lets start with a quick primer on the terms used:
+Lets start with a quick primer on the most important terms used:

 *Personal Data*:
 - "Information relating to an identified *or* indentifiable natural person"